Leveraging “unknown” instead of “any”

 if (typeof value === "string") {

-// Now TypeScript knows value is a string, so we can safely call string methods
+// TypeScript now knows value is a string.

 console.log(value.length); // OK